Solaire/GLC/README.md

 - Oculus;
 - Origin [soon to be EA Desktop];
 - Paradox Launcher;
+- Plarium Play;
+- Riot Client;
 - Steam;
-- Ubisoft Connect [formerly Uplay].
+- Ubisoft Connect [formerly Uplay];
+- Wargaming.net Game Center.

 You can also use it to launch custom programs (see [below](#Using) for instructions).